-When we make a decision about disposing of pharmaceuticals of any kind, it is time for hesitation whether to flush prescriptions down the toilet or sink.
+When we make a decision about pharmaceutical waste disposal of any kind, stop and think before you flush prescription drugs down the toilet or sink.
 It’s obvious that doing such things may raise the risk of contaminating ground water.
 However it is also not desirable to throw the said pharmaceuticals in the trash.
 Landfills are already overflowing with hazardous items, and there is a possibility for them to end up in the wrong hands.
 The EPA and other governing agencies have been sparing their efforts over the past couple of years putting together policies to protect our environment and the human race alike.

 What does this mean for your business or facility?
 Check out the following frequently asked questions about pharmaceutical waste disposal and waste management if you want to find out more about how you can assist your place of work and your environment.